APCGitHub/Rets-Rabbit-Javascript-SDK/README.md

  See the RR v2 [docs](https://retsrabbit.com/docs/v2) for more details on how to interact with our data.

 ###Get Request
-In order to perform queries against with the RR API, this module offers a get request method which accepts a request parameter.
+In order to perform queries against with the RR API, this module exposes a `get()` request method which accepts a request parameter.

 ```javascript
    var rrClient = new RetsRabbit();